rennnss/AeroFinder/README.md

 - The tweak does not apply to other apps or system dialogs.
 - No blur or vibrancy is used—only transparency.
-- Requires SIP and Library Validation to be disabled for injection.
+- Requires SIP and Library Validation to be disabled and ammonia for injection.

 ## Install